-INCLUSIVITY IN SCHOOL AND OUTSIDE SCHOOL
+INCLUSIVITY IN SCHOOL AND CHARACTER DEVELOPMENT

-We have a daily lunch and break time club where vulnerable students can attend.
+We have a variety of daily activities including lunch and break time club where vulnerable students can attend.
 This is staffed by TAs and safe games and play is encouraged.

-All students are included in school trips and relevant vigorous detailed risk assessments are carried out three weeks before.
+All students are included in school trips which are part of the school's Student Development Curriculum.
+Relevant, vigorous and detailed risk assessments are carried out three weeks before.
 Parents are informed in advance of a school trip and are expected to leave emergency contact numbers with the school and provide any important information, such as medical conditions in advance.